goomies/wamp-indexer/README.md

 * Description - `README.md` from your repository.

 ## Default setup
-the `indexer` folder inside your `www` or `htdocs` folder is hidden with CSS in order to not be count and displayed as a repository.
+The `indexer` folder inside your `www` folder is hidden with CSS in order to not be count and displayed as a repository.
 - You can change your profile picture here : `indexer\web\img\profile.png`.
 - The style modifications are in : `indexer\web\css\style.css`.
 - The Javascript modifications are in : `indexer\web\js\app.js`.
 - The PHP modifications are in : `indexer\src\app.php`.

 ## Dummy content
-There is a `dummy-content` folder for the demo that you can put inside your `www` or `htdocs` folder, it's just here to show you the final result but you can delete it.
+There is a `dummy-content` folder for the demo that you can put inside your `www` folder, it's just here to show you the final result but you can delete it.

 ## h5ai Configuration (optional)
 *[h5ai](https://larsjung.de/h5ai/) is a modern **file indexer** for **HTTP web servers** with focus on your files.
 Directories are displayed in a appealing way and browsing them is enhanced by different views, a breadcrumb and a tree overview.
 See the [Demo](https://larsjung.de/h5ai/demo/).